Precioussoul/Precioussoul/README.md

 - :rocket: Always ready to collaborate for Dev Experiments
 - 🥅 2023 Goals: Blockchain Web3 Dapp Development and Mobile development.
 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge"
-- :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking
+- :zap: Fun fact: I love to attend Meetups for learning and conferences for Networking
 - 📫 How to reach me:  habsoff@gmail.com <br>

  <h2 align="left">:hammer_and_wrench: Technologies and Tools I use:</h2>